I must have drunk a glass of cocktail from the River of Mnemosyne

-But I cannot obtain the beauty that I am deeply mesmerized,
+But I cannot obtain the beauty that I am deeply mesmerized by,

 Like coffee residues precipitating at the bottom of my cup

-that signifies with its aroma but sits still
+that signifies its aroma yet sits so still

 Unmoved.
 What’s meant to be left out.

-to be buried with the ash on a mundane 1700 B.C day;
+buried under ash on a mundane 1700 B.C day;

-And Hadrian’s Library was never built to be with the absence
+And Hadrian’s Library was never built to be in absence

 of books and physical knowledge;

-And to the kitten who has leaped onto me without any purposes,
+And to the kitten who has leaped onto me without any intentions,

 I must let you go.
 I lack a reason to stay.